CodeByZach/pace/README.md

 You can always trigger a restart manually by calling `Pace.restart()`

-See [the source](https://github.com/CodeByZach/pace/blob/master/pace.js) for a full list of all options.
+See [the source](https://github.com/CodeByZach/pace/blob/master/pace.js) for a full list of options.

 API
 ---